mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How to characterize quality of a signal?
 - Explain ground bounce?
 - What happens if signal rising edge is too slow?
 Too fast?
+- Why is monotonicity during a signal transition important?
+- What is hysteresis and why is it used?
+- What are setup and hold times?
+What happens if they're violated?

+### Diff Pairs (SI Perspective)
+Diff paris from SI perspective, as opposed to board layout/design perspective.

 ## PI
+Lots of crossover with Power Electronics section
 - How to characterize quality of power supply?
+- What is power sequencing?
+Why is it important?

 # Transmission Lines/High-Speed Design
 - When is transmission line (TL) analysis valid?